 Prover Certifier now has a very powerful IC3 strategy, thanks to the release of Prover PSL 5.4.
 Prover PSL is used in Prover Certifier, our formal verification-based product for automatic production of safety evidence for safety-critical applications.

-If you are interested in Formal Verification, then you have probably heard of IC3, also known as PDR.
+If you are interested in formal verification, then you have probably heard of IC3, also known as PDR.
 Simply put, IC3 is a way for model checkers to automatically create lemmas that make proofs inductive: the generated lemmas will be added to the proof obligations and induction can then be used to prove the proof obligations in conjunction with the lemmas.

 When IC3 was presented, it was considered to be a very interesting step forward.
 Lemma-generating strategies had existed before—for example, interpolation—but IC3 introduced a more sophisticated way to generate lemmas.
 In comparison, IC3 seemed able to solve more problems than interpolation.